Q&A with Carolina Spera: Bridging Cultures Through Tax, Leadership, and Global Insight

 Q: How do you stay ahead of industry trends and future-proof businesses as the landscape evolves?

-A: I prioritize staying up-to-date on legal changes and trends, being aware of global developments, and understanding how to best serve clients within this context.
+A: I prioritize staying sharp on legal changes and global trends, crafting strategies that empower my clients, and understanding how to best serve within this context.
 We are living in an interesting time, and I’m eager to understand what the next five to ten years will look like from an international perspective.
 We are clearly experiencing a significant historical evolution, and I’m closely monitoring how that unfolds.

 You must have a problem-solving mentality.
 This profession is about being both a consultant and an advisor.
 Looking at the whole picture is paramount.